 Not included in this definition are fishponds, dams (unless used as swimming holes), creeks, rivers and lakes.

-All swimming pools require a Building Permit and are registered on the Shire’s Swimming Pool Register.
+All swimming pools require a Building Permit and are registered on the City’s Swimming Pool Register.
 Pool inspections are carried out every 4 years, or as required.
 A building permit is required for the erection of a swimming pool fence which should be erected prior to the pool being filled with water.

 Building Services 9257 9860 during office hours to arrange visit or speak to a Compliance Officer.